When every conversation with your dad turns into WWIII

 I couldn’t help but find it adorable that arguing was his bonding activity.
 Sometimes, he’d share a harmless joke or meme, but I was only interested in imposing my views on him.
-Yes, I could be an insufferable pseudo-lawyer if I want to.
+Yes, I can be an insufferable pseudo-lawyer sometimes.

-The exercise also opened my eyes to the fact that parents evolve back to being children.
+The exercise also opened my eyes to the fact that parents devolve back to being children.

 Forced to spend a lot of time at home in the last two months, he can’t sit idle.
 So every morning, he tries to fix an appliance at home.
-When he runs out of changing batteries in clocks, fixing defunct remotes, tuning the guitar, he snatches my laptop away during work hours to clean the screen.
+When he’s finished with changing batteries in clocks, fixing defunct remotes and tuning the guitar, he snatches my laptop away during work hours to clean the screen.
 “How do you even work like this?”

 My reflex is to scream that he shouldn’t use the drill gun during my work hours.
 To which, he retorts, “We didn’t grow up with Urban Clap.
 We fixed things on our own.”
 The tried-and-tested segue to the timeless generation gap debate.

 During this week, I controlled my impulses, reached for my earplugs and avoided his makeshift workshop.

 Arguing with my dad on how to be politically correct

 The insurmountable Everest of this week showed up every night at the dinner table — politics.
 We used to be comrades in crime, Baba had introduced me to political science.

 But now, we sit on opposing ends of the dining table, two liberals angry at each other.
 On the sixth day of the challenge, I gave up, put my fork down, and screamed.
 “Can we not have a civil conversation about anything, without wanting to block each other?
 Why do I need to clone your political identity?”